 If you observe, the way I introduce the topic and the way I end the post.
 Generally, they contain the words or set of sentences provoking you to act or reflect on something.
 Curiosity, maybe.
 That’s one of the techniques I used to make every post as effectively as possible.

-Within the content, I shared my thoughts and/or experiences when appropriate.
+Within the content, I also share my thoughts and/or experiences when appropriate.
 That makes every point emphasized and convincing because I know the readers will relate well if I share something about it.

 If you’re familiar with T Harv Eker’s “The Millionaire Mind,” you understand what I’m trying to point out here.

-To succeed in various areas of your life, including the content writing industry, you need to possess a winning mindset and right attitude to deliver the best in you to your target market.
+To succeed in various areas of your life, including the content writing industry, you need to possess a winning mindset and right attitude to deliver the best in you and spread it to your target market.

 You can only promote your strengths or your exceptional high-income skills if and only if you possess the spirit of a champion inside you.